French police evacuate 9-year-old airport protest camp

-PARIS (AP) — A police officer has been injured amid skirmishes with activists during the evacuation of a French protest camp erected nearly a decade ago to block construction of an airport in western France.
+PARIS (AP) — Some 2,500 French police tore down flaming barricades and fired tear gas at tenacious squatters Monday as they evacuated a protest camp erected nearly a decade ago to block construction of an airport.

-The national gendarme service said the injured officer was hit in the eye with a flare and is not in life-threatening condition.
-It said one person has been arrested and scattered clashes occurred after 2,500 police moved into the site in Notre-Dame-des-Landes early Monday.
+One police officer was hospitalized after being hit in the eye with a flare, but was not in life-threatening condition, according to the national gendarme service.
+At least one person was arrested and scattered clashes occurred as police moved into the site in Notre-Dame-des-Landes in western France early Monday.

-But about 100 stayed in place, seeking to turn it into a “space of social, environmental and agricultural experimentation.”
+Police fired some 50 tear gas grenades at a group of about 30 to 50 activists throwing gasoline bombs, stones and flares at police, according to Interior Ministry spokesman Frederic Delanouvelle.

+Proponents had argued the region needed a larger airport to boost its economic prospects.
+Opponents said a new airport was unnecessary and a symbol of exploitative globalization.

 Most Read Nation & World Stories